How do I prepare my marks spreadsheet for submission to Academic Administration? (Full guidance)

 Step 13: Replace the text ‘extension given’ with the relevant mark for each student with extension and highlight the entire row(s) in yellow.

-Stage 4: Follow on actions that are completed by Student Administration Teams:
+Stage 4: Follow on actions that are completed by Academic Administration Teams:

-Once your marks spreadsheet has been received, Student Administration will:
+Once your marks spreadsheet has been received, Academic Administration will:

 - Enter marks against module records in SITS